 - Talk with your doctor before getting any vaccines.
 Use of some vaccines with this drug may either raise the chance of an infection or make the vaccine not work as well.

 - Skin reactions have happened where the shot is given or close to the area.
 This includes pain, swelling, hardness, redness, bleeding, itching, and rash.
 These skin reactions have also happened more than 24 hours after the injection.
 Talk with your doctor if you have a skin reaction near where the shot was given.

 - People who took this drug with some cancer drugs have had bowel block or tears in the bowel.
 Sometimes this has been deadly.
-Call your doctor right away if you have very bad belly pain; very hard stools (constipation); throwing up, throwing up blood, or throw up that looks like coffee grounds; or black, tarry, or bloody stools.
+Call your doctor right away if you have very bad stomach pain; very bad constipation; throwing up, throwing up blood, or throw up that looks like coffee grounds; or black, tarry, or bloody stools.

 - A very bad and sometimes deadly health problem called cytokine release syndrome (CRS) has happened in people getting this drug.
 Call your doctor right away if you have chills, dizziness, feeling tired or weak, fever, headache, passing out, rash, swelling of the face, trouble breathing, upset stomach or throwing up, or wheezing.